Forex Lawyers - Forex Trading Scams

 This is a very common form of affinity fraud.
 They promise high returns from a small initial investment up front.
 The early investors usually do gain some sort of return on their money and motivated by this success they then recruit their friends and family into the scheme.
 However the truth is that the ‘investment opportunity’ does not actually exist and their initial return is being funded by money paid in by other members of the scheme.
 When the investor numbers start to drop the scammers close the scheme and take the money.

-How do I look out for forex scams?
+How do I look out for Forex scams?

-Paul Belougour, Managing Director of a retail forex trading company has gone as far as to say, “if this is money you have worked hard for – that you cannot afford to lose – never, never invest in foreign exchange."
+Paul Belougour, managing director of a retail Forex trading company has gone as far as to say, “if this is money you have worked hard for – that you cannot afford to lose – never, never invest in foreign exchange."

 Do not take at face value the claims that are made, take the time to make your own analysis.
 An inexperienced trader should be critical in their approach, analysing statistics and making their own functions that they have tested and had success with on a demo account first.
 This will take time to achieve but will serve the inexperienced trader better than trusting an automated computer program.
+Do not be rushed into a "too good to be true" investment.

 What do I do if I have been scammed?